Akito-n/dosukoi/README.md

    (╯°□°）╯︵ ┻━┻
 ```

-## 🚀 About DOSUKOI
+## About DOSUKOI
 DOSUKOI is a simple CLI tool to stop Docker containers efficiently.
-You can:
-- Stop **all** running containers at once.
-- Stop **a specific Docker Compose project** using an argument.
-- Use `-k` option to **kill** containers instead of stopping them.
-- Check the installed version with `--version`.

----
+It allows you to stop all running containers at once or stop containers from a specific Docker Compose project.

-## 🛠 Installation
+## Installation
 You can install DOSUKOI using Homebrew:

 ```sh